DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/room1.png)

-Now, by a strange mechanism, the room is rotated **clockwise by 45 degrees** (but you keep your initial orientation!): obviously, after rotation, the room remains a square, but from above view, now the room shape looks like a **diamond** (in geometry, square is a particular form of... diamond).
+Now, by a magical mechanism, the room is rotated **clockwise by 45 degrees** (but you keep your initial orientation!): obviously, after rotation, the room remains a square, but from above view, now the room shape looks like a **diamond** (in geometry, square is a particular form of... diamond, aren't).

-By doing this room rotation, now loudspeaker A becomes at left, B at top, C at right, and D at bottom.
-Easy at the moment, aren't?:
+By doing the room rotation, now loudspeaker A becomes at left, B at top, C at right, and D at bottom:

 ![](_img/room2.png)

-Now, you enter the room, having a (omnidirectional) microphone in your hand, and you place the microphone exactly at the center of the room: it captures sound "components" of each loudspeaker, as equal parts (in Vector Synthesis world: 50% of A, 50% of B, 50% of C, and 50% of D):
+Now, you enter the room, having a (omnidirectional) microphone in your hand, and you place the microphone exactly at the center of the room: the microphone captures sound "components" of each loudspeaker, as equal parts (in Vector Synthesis world: 50% of A, 50% of B, 50% of C, and 50% of D):

 ![](_img/room3.png)

-As soon as you move by short line "segments" into the room (origin point, any direction, any distance), on every position in realtime, the mix (**crossfading**) captured by the microphone will change (amounts of captured loudspeakers depends the microphone position at every instant, regardling distances to loudspeakers).
-As example, if the microphone is nearest as possible of the loudspeaker A, it will capture maximum 100% of it, nearly 0% from the opposite C, and a signifiant part of remaining C and D (but less than 50%).
+As soon as you move by short line "segments" into the room (any direction and distance), on every position, in realtime, the mix (**crossfading**) captured by the microphone will change (amounts of captured loudspeakers depend the microphone position at every instant, regardling distances to loudspeakers).
+As example, if the microphone is nearest as possible of the loudspeaker A, it captures maximum 100% of it, 0% from the opposite C, and a signifiant part of remaining C and D (but less than 50%).
 And so on!

 ![](_img/room4.png)